simpleclub-archive/firebase_rest_auth/CONTRIBUTING.md

 Please make sure all your checkins have detailed commit messages explaining the patch.

 Plugins tests are run automatically on contributions.
-However, due to cost constraints, pull requests from non-committers may not run all the tests automatically.

 Once you've gotten an LGTM from a project maintainer and once your PR has received the green light from all our automated testing, wait for one the package maintainers